 HO-5 (Comprehensive Form) – Provides comprehensive coverage, including open perils for both dwelling and personal property.

-HO-6 (Condo Owner’s Form) – Covers the real property interest and the personal property of insureds who own a unit in a condominium or share an ownership interest in a cooperative building
+HO-6 (Condo Owner’s Form) – Covers the real property interest and the personal property of insureds who own a unit in a condominium or share an ownership interest in a cooperative building.
+Earthquake Loss Assessment Condo policies should not be included in this count.

 HO-7 (Mobile home/Manufactured Home Form) – Covers mobile home and manufactured home structures on an open perils basis, personal property is covered on a named perils basis.
 Policies written on other forms that cover mobilehomes/manufactured homes should be reported as HO-7.